PLOS/ambraproject/Quickstart-Guide.md

 The files listed above have some required fields - see the example files included in this project.

-Clone the [Rhino GitHub project](https://github.com/PLOS/rhino.git).
-This will be your Rhino working directory.

-## Compiling Rhino
-Compile Rhino with Maven:
-1. Navigate to the Rhino working directory - `cd ~/projects/rhino`
-2. `mvn clean install`

-## Compiling Wombat
+#### Wombat

 Wombat requires a configuration file named `wombat.yaml` placed in the configuration directory.
 `wombat.yaml` has some required fields - see the [example](#https://plos.github.io/ambraproject/example/context.xml) file.

-Clone the [Wombat GitHub project](https://github.com/PLOS/wombat.git).
-This will be your Wombat working directory.

-Compile Wombat with Maven:
-1. Navigate to the Wombat working directory - `cd ~/projects/wombat`
-2. `mvn clean install`

-## Compiling Content Repo
+#### Content Repo

-1. Clone the [Content Repo GitHub project](https://github.com/PLOS/content-repo.git).
-This will be your CRepo working directory.
-2. Make sure to configure `context.xml` in your configuration directory to use the content repo.
+In addition to the Rhino configuration, the `context.xml` in your configuration directory must also be configured to provide Content Repo with a directory to use as its data store.
 See the [example](#https://plos.github.io/ambraproject/example/context.xml) file.

-Compile CRepo with Maven:
-1. Navigate to the CRepo working directory - `cd ~/projects/crepo`
-2. `mvn clean install`

 ## Setting up a theme directory